H.R. 3037: Access to Breast Cancer Diagnosis Act of 2025

 H.R.
 3037 on Congress.gov

-Official Congress.gov page for the Access to Breast Cancer Diagnosis Act of 2025 with text, actions, and status.
+Official Congress.gov page for the Access to Breast Cancer Diagnosis Act of 2025 with text, sponsors, actions, and committee status.

-IRS Publication 969 Health Savings Accounts and Other Tax-Favored Health Plans
+IRS Publication 969 — HSAs and Tax-Favored Health Plans

-IRS guidance on HSAs and high deductible health plans is relevant to the bill’s safe harbor preserving HDHP status for pre-deductible breast exams.
+IRS rules on HSAs and high-deductible health plans — the regime the bill's safe harbor amends so pre-deductible breast exams don't break HDHP status.

 NCI Breast Cancer Risk Assessment Tool